UtrechtUniversity/yoda/docs/development/setting-up-development-environment.md

-groupmanager        | Groupmanager  with user management rights on research groups datamanager         | Datamanager of the research groups technicaladmin      | Technical administrator with rodsadmin access
+groupmanager        | Groupmanager  with user management rights on research groups datamanager         | Datamanager of the research groups technicaladmin      | Technical administrator with rodsadmin access functionaladminpriv | User with certain admin rights: ability to create / delete groups, access to administration module

 Password for all test users is `test`.